jeremyblut/jeremyblut/README.md

-- 👋 Hi, I’m @jeremyblut
+- 👋 Hi, I’m Jeremy
-- 👀 I’m interested in 3D art an stuff.
+- I’m interested in 3D art an stuff
-- 🌱 I’m currently learning c# and Unity
+- I’m currently learning c# and Unity
-- 📫 you can reach me on https://jeremy.toys
+- you can reach me on https://jeremy.toys

 <!---
 jeremyblut/jeremyblut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.